 - It also has a low glycemic index.

 A healthy sweet, this sweet Dalia recipe with jaggery is perfect for cravings.
 Loaded with the benefits of jaggery and clarified butter, this recipe is one of the healthiest Indian sweets.

-We can make this recipe in the pressure cooker or instant pot.
-It can also be made in a pan on stovetop.
+We can make this recipe in a stovetop pressure cooker or instant pot.
+It can also be made in a pan on a stovetop.